May 8 – 10, 2015 – Philadelphia, PA

-The Pennsylvania Guild of Craftsmen returns to Philadelphia’s Rittenhouse Square with its fourth annual juried fine craft fair over Mother’s Day weekend, May 8, 9 & 10.
+The Pennsylvania Guild of Craftsmen returns to Philadelphia’s Rittenhouse Square with its fifth annual juried fine craft fair over Mother’s Day weekend, May 8, 9 & 10.
 The event was named a Top 100 Fine Craft Fair in the nation by ArtFair Sourcebook, a respected publication in the craft industry known for its artist-submitted show reviews.

 Through a partnership with Friends of Rittenhouse Square and in conjunction with Philadelphia Parks & Recreation, this event brings 145 fine craftsmen from across the country and Canada to downtown Philadelphia.

 145 white tent canopies brimming with beautiful objects line the sidewalks surrounding the outer perimeter of the renowned park.
 Patrons will enjoy the natural beauty of Rittenhouse Square’s waving canopy of trees and the nearby cafes as they browse through the booths of independent craftsmen.

 Roughly half of the event features functional home décor such as furniture, pottery, clocks, glass, photography and other furnishings.
 The other half showcases wearable arts such as jewelry, clothing, accessories, and leather and fiber handbags.
 Regardless of medium, all Pennsylvania Guild craftsmen make it their passion to elevate everyday functional items into the realm of the visionary.